CheetahTemplate3/cheetah3/ANNOUNCE.rst

 What's new in CheetahTemplate3
 ==============================

-Contributors for this release are Pierre-Yves, Dan Vinakovsky,
+Contributors for this release are
+Pierre-Yves, Dan Vinakovsky, Nicolai Grodzitski.

 What is CheetahTemplate3